 - When are you meditating?
 Is it late in the day when you are tired?
 If so, try meditating earlier in the day.
 Mornings are typically best for most people.

 - What position are you using?
-I find many people try to meditate while lying down, especially in bed.
+I find many people try to meditate while lying down, such as when they’re going to bed at night.
 When you are new to meditation, this generally isn’t an ideal position, because your body is used to the lying down position being for sleep.
 Try to use an erect sitting posture (either the ‘proper’ meditation sitting posture or simply in a regular chair, feet flat on the ground and spine erect.)
 This signals the body to stay more alert.
-Avoid meditating in your bed.
+It’s best to avoid meditating in your bed.

 - Do you meditate with your eyes closed?
 Some people meditate with their eyes open and some do it closed.
 If you meditate with your eyes closed, when you notice you are falling asleep, try opening your eyes slightly using a soft gaze for a few minutes, until you feel lucid again.
 Then you may close your eyes again when you wish.